Home > Healthy Living

-Ventricular assist devices (VAD) help your heart pump blood from one of the main pumping chambers of your heart (the left ventricle) to the rest of your body or other side of the heart.
+Ventricular assist devices (VADs) help your heart pump blood from one of the main pumping chambers to the rest of your body or to the other side of the heart.
 These pumps may be implanted in your body or connected to a pump outside your body.

 VAD; RVAD; LVAD; BVAD; Right ventricular assist device; Left ventricular assist device; Biventricular assist device; Heart pump; Left ventricular assist system; LVAS; Implantable ventricular assist device

 You will need general anesthesia when your VAD is implanted.
 This will make you sleep and be pain-free during the procedure.

 A tube will connect the pump to your heart.
 Another tube will connect the pump to your aorta or one of your other major arteries.
 Another tube will be passed through your skin to connect the pump to the controller and batteries.